-For the white people who remained, trade with the Stoney Indians (also known as the Nakoda First Nation) was an important part of life.
-Beaded clothing and furs were exchanged.
-The Bragg Creek Trading Post on White Avenue stands on the site of the original trading post.
+For the pioneers who remained, trade with the Nakoda First Nation (also known as the Stoney Tribe) was an important part of life.
+Beaded clothing and furs were exchanged at the Trading Post.
+In fact, the Bragg Creek Trading Post on White Avenue is on the exact same footprint as it was when built-in 1927.
+The structure is the original building other than the porch and some lower logs due to the flood of 2013.